-In casual American English, "I applied weatherstripping around the door to prevent drafts" sounds like "ahy uh-PLAHYD WEH-dher-strih-puhng uh-ROWND dhuh DOR tuh pruh-VEHNT DRAFTS".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "I applied weatherstripping around the door to prevent drafts" as "ahy uh-PLAHYD WEH-dher-strih-puhng uh-ROWND dhuh DOR tuh pruh-VEHNT DRAFTS" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on drafts, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.